pyeventsourcing/eventsourcing/docs/topics/domain.rst

 This module supports the development of event-sourced domain models.

-Following the terminology of Domain-Driven Design, an event-sourced domain model has many event-sourced **aggregates**.
+Following the terminology of *Domain-Driven Design*, an event-sourced domain model has many event-sourced **aggregates**.
 The state of an event-sourced aggregate is determined by a sequence of immutable **domain events**.
 The time needed to reconstruct an aggregate from its domain events can be reduced